[Updated: 26 September 2018]

 Rate your air guitar skills?
 There’s only one place to test them internationally and that’s at the annual Air Guitar World Championships each August in Finland.
 Each participant has to play air guitar on stage in two rounds, each lasting 1 minute.
 Their motto is, “Make air, not war”.

-Find great flights to Finland here and see the Northern Lights plus attend the Oulu Music Video Festival which hosts the Air Guitar World Championships!
+Find cheap flights to Finland and see the Northern Lights plus attend the Oulu Music Video Festival which hosts the Air Guitar World Championships!

 14. Take along your umbrella if you’re in Poland on Śmigus Dyngus